'Way Out: Origin

 Critical notices at the time were extremely good, especially for Dahl's wry commentaries, suffused with gallows humor.
 The program was sponsored by Liggett and Myers, makers of cigarettes.
 The sponsor insisted characters on the programs smoked the product to ensure product placement.
 In the episode "The Sisters," the entire cast not only smoked cigarettes but also emptied ash trays during the telecast.
 Dahl himself smoked a cigarette during his introductory remarks.
 When network affiliates were receiving complaints from concerned parents about the stories giving their children nightmares, stations (beginning with episode 11) decided to start dropping the program in favor of a 16mm syndicated stock program instead.
 When a network station in Philadelphia previewed a closed circuit telecast and later agreed the program should not air over their station, news of this spread across syndicated newspaper columns.
 Ultimately, the sponsor paid less per telecast with less network coverage, which resulted in the decision of the advertising agency (who represented the sponsor) to cancel the program after 14 telecasts.

 The show was one of the last weekly dramatic television series produced in Manhattan.
 Only five episodes have ever turned up on [bootleg] videocassettes and DVDs; as of October 2016, however, 10 episodes were posted on YouTube.
 The entire run is available for viewing at the Paley Center for Media in New York City and Los Angeles.
 The episodes are owned by Susskind's estate.

 Dahl later hosted an anthology series called Tales of the Unexpected on British television beginning in 1979.

 In 1986, Filmfax Magazine published a two-part article by Gary Joseph and Martin H. Friedenthal documenting the history of the 'WAY OUT television program, along with an episode guide.
 The authors reviewed the 14 episodes at the Museum of Television and Radio.
-In 2019, OTR Publishing released a book documenting the history of the television program, after reviewing thousands of archival documents from the production files of David Susskind and CBS, even reporting salary costs for Roald Dahl and the television cast, reprints of plot summaries for episodes that never went into production, and reprints of certain archival documents related to the television program.